ANA Announces 2009 National Coin Week Theme Contest

-Each year during the third week of April, the ANA celebrates National Coin Week with exhibits, presentations and other activities at civic centers, libraries, and schools to let the world know about the joys of collecting and studying coins, paper notes, and other forms of money.
-Each National Coin Week has a theme chosen to engage people in learning more about money’s role in culture, art, history and science.
-The theme for 2006, A Penny Saved is a History Learned, celebrated the accomplishments of Benjamin Franklin and his contributions to numismatics.
+Every year during the third full week of April, the ANA and its members celebrate National Coin Week with exhibits, educational resources, presentations and other activities at civic centers, libraries and schools to let the world know about the joys of collecting and studying coins and other forms of money.
+Each National Coin Week has a theme chosen to engage people in learning more about money’s role in culture, art, science and history.
+The theme for 2008 – Money Makes the World Go Round – celebrated youth and world unity, and included a song which can be heard on the ANA website.

 Mail, fax or e-mail your idea for a theme to: